Run The Farm

 How Do You Train?: Merestead

 Merestead is a key trail area in our trail series.
-It is a greenway link that helps to join the Butler Sanctuary, the Meyer Preserve, and the Marsh Sanctuary (and Leonard Park) into a single trail network.
-Read on for more details.
+It is a greenway link that helps to join the Butler Preserve, the Meyer Preserve, and the Marsh Sanctuary (and Leonard Park) into a single trail network.
+You can also access Westmoreland Sanctuary via Butler by crossing a short bridge over interstate 684.
+Read on … Read more